 Slip or trip and falls

-- Tripping over hard to see cords across the floor
+- Slipping or tripping over hard to see cords across the floor

 - Poorly lit walkways or stairwells

-- Poorly maintained walkways including spills that are not cleaned up or dangerous flooring such as cracked sidewalks and broken tiles
+- Poorly maintained walkways including spills that are not cleaned up or dangerous floorings such as cracked sidewalks and broken tiles

 - Debris and other unexpected obstructions in walkways